BootNodeDev/oft-wizard/README.md

 The project requires RPC endpoints for the supported chains.
 Currently, these are configured in the Foundry configuration (`foundry.toml`).

-**Note**: This approach requires improvement as it currently requires API keys (like Alchemy tokens) to be stored in plaintext.
+**Note**: This approach requires improvement as it currently requires API keys (like Alchemy) to be stored in plaintext.
 Future versions will address this security concern.
+The current api key is disabled.

 ## Getting Started